-Sometimes, the idea of hosting a conversation about privilege can sound intimidating.
-This blog post from HR Zone will walk you through how to have this discussion in a corporate setting with inclusive language.
+If the idea of hosting a conversation about privilege sounds intimidating, this blog post from HR Zone will walk you through how to have this discussion in a corporate setting with inclusive language.

 11. Virtually Visit the National Museum of African American History & Culture

 The NMAAHC is the only national museum devoted exclusively to the documentation of African American life, history, and culture.
 Located in Washington DC, the museum offers virtual curator chats, video archives, and resources on talking about race.
 Here are a few of our favorite offerings for virtual DEI activities:

 Curator Chat Series: A Deeper Look at Cultural Expressions with Dr. Joanne Hyppolite, Supervisory Curator of the African Diaspora at the museum.
 Get an up-close look at the museum’s Cultural Expressions exhibit.